ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/remove-ts-data.markdown

 {PANEL: Usage Samples}

-Here, we remove a single time-series entry from a time-series.
+In this sample we use the [first overload](../../../../document-extensions/timeseries/client-api/session-methods/remove-ts-data#overload-1) to remove a single entry from a time-series.
 {CODE timeseries_region_Remove-TimeSeriesFor-Single-Time-Point@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-Here, we remove a range of time-series entries from a time-series.
+In this sample we use the [second overload](../../../../document-extensions/timeseries/client-api/session-methods/remove-ts-data#overload-2) to remove a range of entries from a time-series.
 {CODE timeseries_region_TimeSeriesFor-Remove-Time-Points-Range@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}